MelodiousMeadow/TechTrove_eCommerce_Analysis/README.md

 TechTrove's sales data highlights the significant impact of its loyalty program on purchasing behavior.
 Between 2019 and 2020, sales growth rate among loyalty members surged by 614%, largely influenced by the COVID-19 pandemic, while non-loyalty members saw a growth rate of 108%.
 Subsequently, loyalty members continued to grow with a 64% increase from 2020 to 2021 and a then a decline of 44% by 2022.
 In contrast, non-loyalty members experienced consistent negative growth rates ranging from -40% to -50% from 2020 onward.

 The spike in loyalty member sales in 2020, despite fluctuating growth rates in subsequent years, underscores their higher engagement with the loyalty program.
-Moreover, loyalty members consistently maintained higher average order values (AOVs), indicating a preference for more expensive items.
+Moreover, loyalty members consistently maintained higher AOV's indicating a preference for more expensive items.
 In contrast, non-loyalty members initially saw an increase followed by declines in orders, suggesting lower engagement or retention.

 ### Recap of Refunds and Returns
 <p align="center">